 The Council is accountable to the Congress and is the supreme authority of the FIS between the Congress meetings.
-The Council meetings will be conducted in accordance with the FIS Council and Executive Committee rules.
+The Council meetings will be conducted in accordance with the FIS Council rules, which must be confirmed at the first Council Meeting following the election of the Council Members.